dkweiss31/qontrol/README.md

 # run optimization
 opt_params = ql.optimize(parameters, cost, model, optimizer=optimizer, options=options)
 ```
-You should see the following oputput, tracking the cost function values, pulse, pulse fft and expectation
+You should see the following output, tracking the cost function values, pulse, pulse fft and expectation
 values over the course of the optimization
 ![Alt Text](kerr_gif.gif)
 We initialize the `sesolve_model` which when called with `parameters` as input runs `sesolve`